Ressurectedbird-devcies/.github/Profile/README.md

 # .github

-Hello This the text which willl show on the homepage of the github organization
+Hello Welcome to the Ressurected Devecies and Kernels organization